 The U.S. Department of Housing and Urban Development (HUD) also has a public housing program where you’ll pay a percent of your income for rent.
 You must make less than 50 percent of the median income to participate in this program, too.

 Note that these programs often have long waiting lists.
 If you qualify and need student housing assistance, apply as soon as possible.
-It’s also important to note that some college students will not quality for these programs.
+It’s also important to note that some college students will not qualify for these programs.

 There are dozens of awards and programs available to help you pay for college.
 Take advantage of the FAFSA® in particular.
 Applying is free, and it will connect you with dozens of options for financial assistance.